Assistant Professor, Animation & Commercial Art

-Ruth Foote, originally from the Detroit area, is currently Associate Professor and Coordinator for the Photography Program.
-She is also a part-time resident of upstate New York, where she spends summers working in her studio.
+Originally from the Detroit area, Ruth Foote is also a part-time resident of upstate New York, where she spends summers working in her studio.

 Photography has been part of her life since before she was born.
 Her parents documented important events that were then shared communally via slideshows.
 Her first camera was a 126 instamatic and she continued the family tradition.
 Although interested in the arts, Foote was discouraged from becoming a starving artist during college.
 Instead, she studied environmental biology at Calvin College in Grand Rapids, Mich.
 After earning her bachelor’s degree, she spent several years in the environmental advocacy field working for watchdog organizations such as the Sierra Club.
 Her career took a different direction after she rekindled her personal interest in photography and pursued her Master of Fine Art at Southern Illinois University.